Wednesday, December 31, 2025

 ~~~~~

-2024 proved, if anything, that there's still wild fucking fun to be mad in the metal sphere, and that Covid-19 clearly didn't eliminate the worldwide hunger for the genre.
+2024 proved, if anything, that there's still wild fucking fun to be had in the metal sphere, and that Covid-19 clearly didn't eliminate the worldwide hunger for the genre.
 In our world of Spotify wrapped, bogus, overproduced pop and hip-hop, and now an increasing craze to drive AI into the domain of music, it gives me joy - nay, peace of mind - to labor through hours and hours upon of random underground music, discovering the albums that will be the soundtracks to my life for the next few months, even years.
 Whether the casualization of music will truly bode ill for the future remains to be seen, but until then, and probably even after the worst of technological advancements have befallen us, I'll remain committed to exposing my ears to heavy and experimental music.
 Till the end of my days.
 With all that sappiness taken care of, let's get to it.
 As always, my 50 favorite listens can be found with commentary on RYM.

 Much of my usual suspects run though this list, as 2024 was a year where the conjurations of heavy and power metal were particularly puissant.
 There's a demographic range here, from highly young acts like Horndal, Iotunn, and Kanonenfieber to relatively established underground groups like Blood Incantion, Madder Mortem, and Tribulation to absolute oldies like Priest, Warlord, Riot V and their ilk.
 So the classic heavy metal front was clearly a strong pillar here.
 Other old, but much less known acts like Mork Gryning and Scavenger brought the heat with records sneaked up on me with dangerous cunning, and I was more than content with what I heard.
 There are tasty chunks of progressive and prog-adjacent metal to be had, from the hugely anticipated Opeth to Ihsahn's scintillating self-titled orchestral ode, to Hungary's finest metal export, Thy Catafalque with what's probably his best work outside of Róka Hasa Rádió (2009).
 Opeth, perhaps to nobody's surprise, absolutely crushed it, even bringing a few Jethro Tull flute solos along the way.
 The Blood Incantation record belongs to that vein as well, and it was also one of those records that deserved all the praise it got, marrying 70s progressive a la Emerson, Lake and Palmer to old school death metal in an unthinkable move.
 Other great records like Kinship and Head Hammer Man also held their own.